AlexObwogi/finance-tracker-cli/README.md

-Here is a clean and **GitHub Pages–friendly** version of the `README.md`, with formatting that renders well on GitHub:

----

 # 💰 Expense Tracker

 A simple **Expense Tracker** built using **Node.js**, **JSON file storage**, and **vanilla JavaScript frontend**.
 No databases or frameworks required.